SimpleBlockchain/simpleblockchain/README.md

     |     DATA      |     |     DATA      +     +     DATA      +
     +---------------+     +---------------+     +---------------+

-Note that the "parent" of each node (except the first, which has no parent) is the address value of the parent node.
+Note that the "parent" value of each node (except the first, which has no parent) is the address value of the parent node.

 The addresses are written in hexadecimal to be reminiscent of addresses in RAM.
 In an instantiated linked list in a real running